kristenkinnearohlmann/race-stats-tracker/README.md

 1. In the `backend` directory
   1. Run `bundle install`
   1. Run `rails db:migrate` to install the database
-  1. Run `rails dg:seed` to migrate test data
+  1. Run `rails db:seed` to migrate test data
   1. Run `rails s` to start the server; the Rails API will serve on `localhost:3001` but there is no need to access the backend unless you would like to review the JSON data itself
 1. In the `frontend` directory
   1. Run `npm install`